Pictures of Hollis Woods

 Pictures of Hollis Woods is a 2002 young adult novel by Patricia Reilly Giff.
 The novel received a Newbery Honor Award in 2003.
 It was adapted for television in 2007.

 Plot summary

 The adventures of a 12 year-old foster girl with a talent for drawing, who moves from family to family.
+She runs away from home many times because she feels she ruined everything.